Is Fort Ticonderoga open for visitation?

 Every day is an event at Fort Ticonderoga and every year is a new experience!
-One of Fort Ticonderoga’s innovations is that it features a different historic year each year in its programs, tours, weapons, demonstrations and exhibition program.
-For example, in 2019 Fort Ticonderoga featured 1758.
-Visitors step into the French Fort Carillon.
-Daily living history programs, historic trades, soldiers’ life programs and more feature the story arch for that particular year.
-If you visit in 2020 or beyond, you’ll discover a whole new story which will bring you back time and time again!
+One of Fort Ticonderoga’s innovations is that it features a different historic year each year in its programs, tours, weapons demonstrations, and exhibition program.
+Daily living history programs, historic trades, soldiers’ life programs, and more feature the story arch for that particular year.
+Discover a whole new story and layers of history each time you visit!

 Does the Carillon Boat have food and beverage?

-We know that a scenic lake tour isn’t complete without a cold beverage!
-The Carillon offers an assortment of beer, wine, cider, soft drinks, and a snack to accompany it.
-Note that purchases should be made using a credit card.
+A scenic lake tour isn’t complete without a cold beverage!
+The Carillon offers an assortment of beer, wine, cider, soft drinks, and snacks.
+Purchases should be made using a credit card.

 I hear Fort Ticonderoga has really important museum collections and I would like the opportunity to research them.
 Can I schedule a visit to research in your collections?

-Fort Ticonderoga does indeed have significant museum holdings which is considered one of the most important collection of 18th-century militaria in North America.
-Researchers are welcome to schedule a visit to the Thompson Pell Research Center or research our digital collections on-line.
+Fort Ticonderoga does indeed have significant museum holdings which are considered one of the most important collections of 18th-century militaria in North America.
+Researchers are welcome to schedule a visit to the Thompson Pell Research Center or research our digital collections online.